eric072891/Friend-s-Books/README.md

 Next, using Django, we develop a webpage for my friend to see his books in each category.
 The homepage is a sorted list of categories his books fall in.
 Each category is a clickable link that takes you to the set of books in that category.

 TODO: host the database and web framework Django files on a webserver (digital ocean, heroku, or something).
 Also, potentially rewrite the python code to do what the R code does (API query and string regex) to have it in one place.
 Then, any good reads user could find category tags associated with their books.
-However, this would involve more stringent cleaning of the category data from google (more users==more categories, would have be more general in the text cleaning)
+However, this would involve more stringent cleaning of the category data from google (more users==more categories, would have to be more general in the text cleaning)

 Note: I've removed any identifiers of my friend so the uploaded code won't work.
 The GET commands at the start require a userid before ".xml" in the address.